Effective Haskell

 - Working with Polymorphic Functions

-- Exploring The Type Space of an Application with Undefined
+- Exploring the Type Space of an Application with Undefined

 - Looking at the Type of main